nguyenntina/Seattle-Weather/README.md

 # DATA3320 - Project 1: Seattle Weather Exploration

+## Description:
 The purpose of this project is to explore whether it rains more in Seattle, WA than in New York City, NY.
+We will be using data science methodology and creating graphs to answer this question.

+## Requirements:
+Software and packages that will be used include:

+1. Python
+2. Pandas
+3. Matplotlib
+4. Seaborn
+5. Colab

 ## Data:
 Data used in this project will come from the National Centers for Environmental Information online search tool.